samverms/Kadouri/docs/docs/user-guide/managing-accounts.md

 # Managing Accounts

-This guide will walk you through all the features of the Accounts module in PACE CRM.
+This guide will walk you through all the features of the Accounts module in Kadouri CRM.

 ## Accessing the Accounts Page

-1. Log in to PACE CRM
+1. Log in to Kadouri CRM
 2. Click **Accounts** in the main navigation menu
 3. You'll see a list of all accounts (by default, only active accounts)